 The first line of figures immediately below represent the team’s current caseload.
 The success of Housing First is its effectiveness in ending people’s homelessness.
 This outcome is measured by the proportion of people who remain in their homes.
 The international findings are that between 80 and 88 per cent of people in Housing First programmes, will remain in their homes.

-In addition to the outcomes below, we've also provided assistance to at least another 350 people who did not require a Housing First service, but who were given advice and guidance to help find a home.
+In addition to the outcomes below, we’ve also provided assistance to at least another 230 people with advice and guidance to help find a home.

 Since June 2018, our Tauranga team has supported

 15% Single females

 The team is currently working with adults who have been rough sleeping in Tauranga.
 Males account for just over two-thirds of the people we work with, and one-third are single females.

 16% Rapid rehousing (VI-SPDAT score 0 - 6)